Bernardo-MG/java-patterns/readme.md

-# Wandrell's Java Patterns
+# Java Patterns
-Library with various design patterns for Java.
+Common design patterns for Java.

+Not all the design patterns have been included in this library.
+This is a compilation of only those which I've needed, and only if there wasn't any available implementation for them.

+For each of them an interface and, when possible, also a basic implementation are offered.

-The patterns currently included are:
+Currently the patterns included are as follows:
-* An API and basic implementation for the command and executor pattern.
-* An API and basic implementation for the repository pattern.
-* An API and basic implementations for the parser pattern.
+* Command and Executor patterns.
+For encapsulating code executions.
+* Repository pattern.
+To access persistent entities as if they were on a list.
+* Parser pattern.
+To transform a data structure into another.
+* Outputter pattern.
+To send data structures through output operations.
+* Prototype pattern.
+To easily create copies of existing entitites.

 ## Webpage
 Currently the project has no webpage.